alshival/super_bible/README.md

       select * from master_bible
       where version = 'ESV'

+So instead of typing

+    select * from master_bible
+    where version = 'ESV'

+you can just use

+    select * from esv

 The CSVs (minus KSGM) were obtained [here](http://my-bible-study.appspot.com/), and are stored in the folder `bible_csvs`.
 There is only one .tsv file in that directory at the moment, which is for King Samuel's Gospel of Mary.
 Any future translations that we add will be kept there.